dfe-analytical-services/dfeR/README.md

 **Scope**

-dfeR is open to all of DfE and anything we think could be useful to other programmers / analysts can be contributed.
+dfeR is open to all of DfE and anything we think could be useful to other programmers and analysts can be contributed.

 Functionality is expected to focus around the following: